COVID-19: ABG IP working with normality. Updated Information on Intellectual Property Offices

 Exception to the general rule

-– publishes a list of procedures that the SPTO will process within the corresponding procedures of trademarks, industrial designs and patents, provided that the interested party gives his consent;
+– publishes a list of procedures that the SPTO will proscute within the corresponding procedures of trademarks, industrial designs and patents, provided that the interested party gives his consent.
+The list of procedures has been extended by a Resolution by the Director of the SPTO issued on 13 May 2020 (text here, in Spanish).

 – clarifies that the SPTO understand the consent as given when the interested parties submit a reply or carry out the corresponding procedure, either within the legal period authorised for that purpose or at a later time.